What is the Rural and Remote Workforce Initiative?

 The Rural and Remote Workforce Initiative aims to provide additional study support to early childhood education and care educators in priority rural and remote areas of Queensland to gain approved early childhood qualifications.
 The Rural and Remote Workforce Initiative has three separate but integrated elements, including the:

+Applications for the scholarship program have now closed.
 Rural and Remote Early Childhood Teacher (ECT) Scholarship Program, which is aimed at supporting Diploma and Advanced Diploma qualified educators in rural and remote services to gain an approved ECT qualification.

 Indigenous Remote Support Coordination (IRSC) project - providing support to educators in remote Indigenous communities to gain approved early childhood qualifications.